 Despite the limitations of its harbour, Charlestown continued to be busy with extensive trade from the surrounding mining industry.
-By 1864 the local mine, Charlestown United, employed over 500 people; there are significant remains of mining activity in the woodland and fields immediately surrounding the village.
+By 1864 a local mine, Charlestown United, employed over 500 people, and Wheal Polmear, located immediately west of the settlement, employed about 100; there are significant remains of mining activity in the woodland and fields surrounding the village.
 By the 1870s, however, copper mining in this area of Cornwall had collapsed and the notoriously elusive pilchard shoals had disappeared.
 Fortunately, the china clay industry continued to expand and, following the silting up of the neighbouring Pentewan harbour, much of the clay from the St Austell clay area was transported through Charlestown.

-The first edition Ordnance Survey 25-inch map, published in 1882, recorded the lengthening of the inner harbour which had taken place in the early 1870s, increasing its capacity substantially.
+The first edition Ordnance Survey 25-inch map, published in 1882 (map 6), recorded the lengthening of the inner harbour which had taken place in the early 1870s, increasing its capacity substantially.
 Beyond that, the overall extent of Charlestown was relatively little altered from that shown on the 1842 tithe map.
 Two groups of cottages were built on the site of a former ore floor on the west side of Charlestown Road, north of the junction with Duporth Road, and a cooperage complex on the same side to the north of Eleven Doors (now redeveloped as Merchants' Quarter).